w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 **PROBLEM 2**: Defining a new constraint language is not one of the goals of the ODRL working group, it is better to reuse an existing one.

-**PROBLEM 3**: The person who is formalizing a rule with ODRL 2.2 can in principle use in the refinement a leftOperand propery that is not meaningful for the action refined, for example by using the "version" leftoperand for the "display" action.
+**PROBLEM 3**: When a new Rule is formalized using ODRL 2.2, in the definition of its Refinement component, it is possible to use a leftOperand propery that is not meaningful for the action refined, for example it is possible to use the "version" leftoperand for the "display" action.

 **Running Example 1**